bpt26/usher_wiki/docs/source/tutorials.rst

   ./matUtils extract -i input.pb -v output.vcf

-Rr as complex as multiple levels of selection of samples and writing of multiple output files by using parameters from all four categories.
+Or as complex as multiple levels of selection of samples and writing of multiple output files by using parameters from all four categories.

 .. code-block:: shell-session